angular/angular/aio/content/guide/visual-studio-2015.md

 </h2>

- Follow the instructions in [Local Environment Setup](guide/setup-local "Setting up for Local Development") to create a starter Angular app using the CLI command [`ng new`](cli/new).
+ Follow the instructions in [Local Environment Setup](guide/setup-local "Setting up for Local Development") to create a starter Angular application using the CLI command [`ng new`](cli/new).